rowan/dotfiles/macOS.md

 - System Preferences > Keyboard > Shortcuts
 - Add a new shortcut for Mail, Menu Title: "Archive", Keyboard Shortcur Cmd-Shift-A

+Then...

+- Import Trade Me + Xero mbox archives
+(these are currently on the NAS: Backup/Laptop/Laptop 2013-12-21 17.45/Public/Keep/Import)

+_TODO: ADD BETTER INSTRUCTIONS FOR THIS IMPORT_
+_TODO: THESE FILES SHOULD BE KEPT SOMEWHERE MORE OBVIOUS/SAFER_

 8. Setup Calendar Preferences:
 - Select default calendar